Pre-release

 • params Object

-Tries to move the player in the specified direction.
+Tries to move the subject in the specified direction.

 Parameters: